20 Things You Can Feed Your Baby Ducks

 2. Apples

-Apples are a great treat for ducks and can be fed to them fresh, dried, or frozen.
-Remove the cores, stems and especially the seeds prior to feeding; the seeds can turn into a cyanide gas upon digestion which can easily hurt or kill baby ducks.
+Apples are a solid treat for ducks and can be fed to them fresh, dried, or frozen.
+Remove the cores, stems and especially the seeds prior to feeding; the seeds can turn into a cyanide gas upon digestion which can easily hurt or kill them.

 Also, make sure to chop the apples into small pieces so they have an easier time eating them.